 Trekking poles are particularly useful for ascending slopes where the extra push from your arms can be a real help.
 They are also good for balance on uneven ground or river crossings, and they can even provide the structural support for your shelter.

 Adjustable or Fixed Length? - It can be useful to adjust the length of trekking poles for ascents and descents, by lengthening a pole for descending and shortening the pole for ascending the action of using trekking poles becomes more natural.
 However manufacturers can make the poles lighter with a shorter pack-size if they are fixed length, and some people will not be bothered stopping to adjust the length of a pole if the terrain is changing quite a lot - so its down to personal preference as to whether you want the fine tuning offered by adjustable poles or the lightness and convenience of fixed length.

 Some newly introduced poles have combined both technologies to provide a fixed length pole with a short adjustable section at the top - this is a good compromise as it delvers, lightness, short pack-size and adjustability.
-If you decide that fixed length poles are for you then you can determine the length of pole that will be right for you by following the instructions HERE.

 Locking Mechanism, adjustable poles - There are basically two different methods used by manufacturers to lock the sections at the desired length, these are Twist Locks and Lever Locks.